Home, $weet home

 In El Segundo’s case, until 2016 the City Council cited parking, traffic, and noise as a reason for its limitations.
 At the time, ADUs were allowed only in R1 zones on lots adjacent to land in other use categories, including variations of commercial and industrial.
 Fewer than 40 parcels in the city met this definition.
 Additionally, the city required anyone wishing to create an ADU to provide two additional parking spots.

 State law started to change in 2017.
-Recognizing that “local conditions” such as traffic congestion and parking shortages were used as justification for limiting ADUs just about everywhere, Sacramento limited what cities could do to prevent ADUs, and required cities to update their codes to reflect the new legislative direction.
+Recognizing that “local conditions” such as traffic congestion and parking shortages were used as justification for restricting ADUs just about everywhere, Sacramento limited what cities could do to prevent ADUs, and required cities to update their codes to reflect the new legislative direction.

 El Segundo was among the first cities in Southern California to react to these new mandates.
 The city’s Planning Commission took up the issue in March of 2017, more than a year ahead of commissions in Hermosa Beach and Manhattan Beach.
 From the beginning, “garage conversions” were a focus of the discussion.
 At the first of what would eventually be four meetings on the subject, Planning Manager Gregg McClain told the commissioners that, under state law, cities were obligated to approve ADU applications for additional units within an existing house or accessory structure, which would include garages.
 And, because state law further prevented cities from requiring parking for an ADU when the lot was within a half-mile of public transit, there was nowhere in the city where parking requirements could be imposed.